 A regular newsletter is a great way to keep in touch with existing clients, as well as potential ones.
 You can share your latest projects, shout about recent achievements, and – more importantly – remind people that you exist.

 Mailchimp is free to those who have less than 2,000 subscribers and is highly recommended.
 Its templates and functionality are fantastic.
 Get started using its Knowledge Base, and you'll soon pick up how it works.

 6. Volunteer your expertise to other outlets

 Have you considered public speaking?
-There'll be loads of events on your own doorstep.
+There'll be loads of events on your doorstep.
 Take a look at Meetup.com as a starting point, and volunteer to talk at something.
 Or how about contacting a journalist at a relevant publication, and requesting an interview or offering yourself as an expert commentator?

 You want to think about the kind of places where your potential clients might be active.
-The kind of magazines they read.
+The type of magazines they read.
 The social media they love to be part of.
 And you want to reach and impress them by becoming a 'thought leader', i.e. the go-to person in a field of expertise.